Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 Honestly, that’s just not me.
 It’s not my instinct!

-I followed an adjusted Babywise schedule that was basically, eat, play sleep.
+I followed an adjusted Babywise schedule that was basically, eat, play, sleep.
 It worked for me.
 It worked for my babies.
 They were happy and healthy.
 I wasn’t losing my mind.
 I was grateful for it.
+Btw, not a Babywise fan, but back in 2000 it was really the only book out there talking about getting your baby into a schedule or pattern for the day.

 Can you hold a baby too much?

-Can you spoil a baby (baby, being after 2 months)?
-Honestly, after watching moms in the last 18 years that I’ve been a mom.
+Can you spoil a baby (baby, being after 2-3 months of age)?
+Honestly, after watching moms in the last 21 years that I’ve been a mom.
 I think you can.
 But, I also think they can pretty easily be “un-spoiled”.
+And also think you should ignore most of what family members say to you.

 It is easy, in all facets of parenting, to get your child into a routine that you don’t want to continue.